go-gitea/gitea/CONTRIBUTING.md

 the final merge process squashes all commits into one, using the description of the PR's first comment.

 Once your PR gets the `lgtm/done` label, don't worry about keeping it up-to-date or breaking builds.
-It is the maintainer team's responsability from this point to get it merged.
+It is the maintainer team's responsibility from this point to get it merged.

 ## Styleguide